ShiftForward/malamute/README.md

 ## Authors

-Malamute was created by João Pedro Dias and supported by Luís Fonseca e Bruno Maia at [ShiftForward](http://www.shiftforward.eu/).
+_Malamute_ was created by João Pedro Dias and supported by Luís Fonseca e Bruno Maia at [ShiftForward](http://www.shiftforward.eu/).

 ## Contributing

-We encourage you to contribute to Malamute!
+We encourage you to contribute to _Malamute_!
 Submit bug reports and suggestions for improvements through GitHub's issues and your own improvements through pull requests.

 ## Licenses

-Copyright (c) 2015 ShiftForward S.A..
+_malamute_ is licensed under MIT.
 See LICENSE for details.

 [![ShiftForward](http://cdn.shiftforward.eu/wp-content/uploads/2015/01/ShiftForward_logo_new-01.png)](http://www.shiftforward.eu/)